Getting More: How You Can Negotiate to Succeed in Work and Life by Stuart Diamond

 “This means that their perceptions are more important than your proposals; that is, if you want to persuade them.”

 Most communication failures stem from misperception.
-So before jumping to conclusions, do your research and try to understand the other party as best you can.
+This is especially true in romantic relationships, where communication is one of the main reasons a relationship will fail.
+So before jumping to conclusions, do your research and try to understand the other person as best you can.

 Don’t interrupt someone